ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 * CAD - Usually imported from a **CAD** application
 * Mesh - The discretized geometry that is appropriate for Mechanical's solvers
 * Materials - Engineering material models that come from **Engineering Data**
-* Objects - The entities in in the **Outline** that represent the model, analyses, solutions, and results
+* Objects - The entities in the **Outline** that represent the model, analyses, solutions, and results
 * Graphics - The 3D graphics engine that renders data from Mechanical visually and allows exporting images and animations
 * Solvers - The solver integrations that allow a Mechanical model to be used to run a specific solver
 * Post - The engine which computes useful engineering results from solver runs